Skip to Content

 A third domestic violence offense within 7 years is charged as a category C felony, punishable by 1 to 5 years in prison and a fine of up to $10,000.

-In addition to the above penalties, a person convicted of misdemeanor domestic violence in Nevada may be ordered to attend mandatory counseling for at least 1.5 hours per week for 6 to 12 months, at his or her own expense.
+In addition to the above penalties, a person convicted of misdemeanor domestic violence in Nevada may be ordered to attend mandatory counseling for at least 1.5 hours per week for 6 to 12 months, at their own expense.
 A domestic violence conviction may also affect custody or visitation rights and may be connected with a restraining order that prohibits contact with the alleged victim.

 Common domestic violence defenses include:

-• The accusations were made up in order to spite the accused or benefit the alleged victim in some way
+• The accusations were made up to spite the accused or benefit the alleged victim.

 If domestic violence charges are threatening your future, contact us at (702) 710-8882.
 Attorney Jennifer Ferris can advise you of your options and rights.